jdgamble555/j-dgraph/README.md

 ```

 - Errors are thrown, so use try / catch blocks to catch them.
+- use .networkOnly() if you want to skip graphql caching

 Every single thing you can do in Dgraph's GraphQL, you can do with no configuration with this package.